roman-milk/roman-milk.github.io/private-dancer-4.md

  She just looked up at me and shrugged.
 'You'd better go,' was all she said.

  'But...'
 I started to reply but was cut off.
-Report_Story #3